PaulKGrimes/numdifftools/README.rst

 the extrapolation, even allowing the user to specify whether complex-step, central, forward or backward differences are used.

+This fork exists to fix a low level bug in the limits module that causes differentiation of complex valued functions to fail, due to the handling of outliers with Numpy's percentile/nanpercentile functions.

 The methods provided are:

 - **Derivative**: Compute the derivatives of order 1 through 10 on any scalar function.